 In addition to the Big Apple’s food carts and casual eateries, you must treat yourself to some fine dining at one of the best New York City restaurants.
 Enjoying a multi-course gourmet meal is one of the best couples things to do in NYC, so if you’re visiting with your partner, check out one or two of these places.

 First, Daniel is a Michelin-star French restaurant on the Upper East Side with incredible seafood and classic dishes like escargot and foie gras.
-Marea in Midtown Manhattan has some of the best food in New York, and it’s a must-do if you love Italian cuisine.
+Marea in Midtown Manhattan, one of the best neighborhoods in Manhattan, has some of the best food in New York, and it’s a must-do if you love Italian cuisine.
 Finally, Dhamaka on the Lower East Side serves flavorful Indian food, so it’s the perfect place to go for a spicy dinner in New York City.

 11. Tacos, another delectable food in New York you must try